birthdaychild/birthdaychild/README.md

 **Mrs Afton/Rosalina Miller Afton: “Normal lore of her (if there is) she just died in a carcrash(notbrutallymurderedbywilliam), American”**

-**Michael Miller Afton: “He torments Carli more than the au, Toxic, Yorkshire”**
+**Michael Miller Afton: “He torments Carli more than the lore, Toxic, Yorkshire”**

 **Elizabeth Miller Afton: “Not much to put here, but spoiled and childish, cares about carli 50/50, Loves icecream, American”**